top of page

 “Prosopagnosia?” asked Frank.

-He could walk up and introduce himself, pull up a seat, and engage us in a lively conversation, and I would never recognize him, like meeting him for the first time.
-That dreaded hopeless feeling returned, a tightness, a feeling of fear, the desire to avoid something.
+He could walk up and introduce himself, pull up a seat, and engage us in a lively conversation, and I would never recognize him, as if meeting him for the first time.

 bottom of page